Posts

 Image

-Noguchi Doing Time While it is true that at Poston Isamu Noguchi was neither fish nor fowl not fully Japanese and was in the internment camp voluntarily None of those who had reason to not want him around had authority to release him.
-He was a perpetual outsider in a similar way Jackson Pollock was portrayed as a cowboy but was anything but Except for the drinking Two artists doing time in ill-fitting Pigeonholes Sandy Kinnee New York October 10, 2019
+Noguchi Doing Time While it is true that at Poston Isamu Noguchi was neither fish nor fowl not fully Japanese and was in the internment camp voluntarily None of those who had reason to not want him around had the authority to release him He was a perpetual outsider Much like Pollock was portrayed as a cowboy but was anything but Except for Jackson's drinking Two artists doing time in ill-fitting Pigeonholes The book tells the story of Isamu Noguchi's girlfriend and muse during his time in the Poston Internment Camp, located in the Arazona desert where she inspired his famous lamps.
+CLICK HERE TO BE TAKEN TO THE FULL PREVIEW OF THE BOOK.
+The book is a limited edition of fifty copies.